ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/part10_aws_deployment.md

 # Deployment on AWS

 In this section, we are going to deploy the Oregon Engineering Transfer App on Amazon Web Services (AWS).
 More specifically, we are going to deploy this Django web app on an AWS EC2 instance.
 An instance is AWS speak for a virtual private server.
-These same type of virtual private servers are available from Digital Ocean and Linode.
-An advantage to AWS is that there is a free trier which includes one EC2 instance (one server), so getting the Django App running on AWS should be free.
+This same type of virtual private servers are available from Digital Ocean and Linode.
+AWS calls them EC2 _instances_.
+Digital Ocean calls them _Droplets_.

+ An advantage of AWS, compared to Digital Ocean or Linode, is a free trier which includes one EC2 instance (one server).
+Therefore, running our Django App running on AWS should be free.

-These steps are slight modifications of a procedure from [Coding Dojo](https://www.codingdojo.com/).
-Coding Dojo have coding boot camps to get programmers ready for jobs quickly.
-Their coding bootcamps are 14 weeks and include Python, Django and flask as part of the curriculum.
+The steps to deploy our Django App on AWS are a slight modification of a procedure from [Coding Dojo](https://www.codingdojo.com/).
+Coding Dojo hosts coding boot camps to get programmers ready for jobs quickly.
+Their coding bootcamps are 14 weeks long.
+The Coding Dojo bootcamps include Python, Django and Flask in the curriculum.

-A summary of steps in below:
+A summary of steps to deploy our Django App on AWS is below:

 [TOC]